-This is an overview of laws and regulations affecting charities in New South Wales (NSW), not a complete guide.
-For more information about laws and regulations in NSW, please consult the relevant regulatory agencies.
+This guidance is an overview of laws and regulations affecting charities in New South Wales.
+For more detailed information about the laws and regulations in New South Wales, please consult the relevant regulatory agencies.

 Some charities in NSW are incorporated under the Associations Incorporation Act 2009 (NSW).
 These are called 'incorporated associations' and have 'Inc.' or 'Incorporated' at the end of their name.

 Incorporated associations have a number of responsibilities such as keeping appropriate financial records, following their rules and holding annual general meetings.
-These responsibilities are regulated in NSW by Fair Trading.
+These responsibilities are regulated by NSW Fair Trading.

 Annual reporting obligations